raied7/CS1520-Project-TappedIn/README.md

 # CS1520-Project-TappedIn
-  A semester-;ong project where we use Python, Javascript, HTML, and CSS to make a website
+  A semester-long project where we use Python, Javascript, HTML, and CSS to make a website